understanding-ml/COLA/README.rst

 Usage Guide
 ~~~~~~~~~~~
-COLA is a python package that helps refine the results of generated counterfactual explanations.
+COLA is a python package that helps sparsify the results of generated counterfactual explanations.
 We also provide built-in
 counterfactual algorithms like `DiCE <https://github.com/interpretml/DiCE?tab=readme-ov-file>`_, `DisCount <https://arxiv.org/pdf/2401.13112>`_,
-and built-in German Credit dataset for testing.
+and built-in German Credit dataset for testing. **Note:** COLA only addresses tabular data with numerical and categorical features.

-Do the following steps to start refining (You have already prepared your data, preprocessor and trained model):
+Do the following steps to start sparsifying counterfactuals (You have already prepared your data, preprocessor and trained model):

 1. Initialize the data interface
 2. Initialize the model interface
 3. Generate counterfactual explanations
-4. Refine the counterfactual explanations
+4. Sparsify the counterfactual explanations
 5. Visualize results

 **Preparation: Prepare your data, preprocessor, and trained model**